DUP leader urged to nominate deputy first minister to restore executive

 The executive has been unable to fully function since February when the former first minister Paul Givan resigned as part of the DUP’s call for action against the protocol.

-“It’s for the UK Government to do the negotiations, Jeffrey and the DUP and all parties in Stormont should together and bringing Stormont back to deliver on the domestic issues for Northern Ireland,” he said.
+“It’s for the UK Government to do the negotiations, Jeffrey and the DUP and all parties in Stormont should get together and bring Stormont back to deliver on the domestic issues for Northern Ireland,” he said.

+Mr Lewis later told Sky: “We do think the right resolution is an agreement with the EU, we’ve always been focused on that.

+“That’s why we’ve not triggered Article 16 yet but we’ve got to be clear, the protocol that was designed to protect the Good Friday Agreement is what is actually putting the most stress on it at the moment.

 Meanwhile, Mr Lewis appeared to rule out calling a border poll, saying that while the first nationalist First Minister is a significant moment, the nationalist vote overall has not grown and the unionist vote remains larger.